AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

     ![Recovery Status](./media/backup-azure-backup-sharepoint/recovery-monitoring.png)

+    >[!NOTE]
-    >[AZURE.NOTE] The file is now restored.
+    > The file is now restored.
 You can refresh the SharePoint site to check the restored file.

 ## Restore a SharePoint database from Azure by using DPM